epsilon537/boxlambda/docs/sw_comp_irqs.md

      718:       30200073                mret
 ```

-The interrupt shadow register feature combined with `naked` ISRs result in very low interrupt overhead.
+The interrupt shadow register feature, combined with `naked` ISRs, results in very low interrupt overhead.
 For the timer interrupt example above, the ISR timing looks like this:

 [![Interrupt Overhead.](assets/irq_overhead_after.png)](assets/irq_overhead_after.png)